 - Adults - Intramuscular or Intravenous: Start initially at 0.5 mg, with a minimum delay of at least 10 to 15 minutes before re-dosing, up to a maximum dose of 2 mg in the first hour.
 Infuse at a rate no faster than 1mg/minute in adults.

 - Pediatric - Intramuscular or Intravenous: Start initially at 0.01 mg/kg to 0.02 mg/kg in children, with a minimum delay of at least 10 to 15 minutes before re-dosing, up to a maximum dose of 2 mg in the 1st hour.
 Infuse at a rate no faster than 0.5 mg/minute in the pediatric population.

-Important note: When dosing with physostigmine, keep atropine available for any severe cholinergic symptoms.
+Important note: The healthcare team should keep atropine available for any severe cholinergic symptoms when dosing/administering physostigmine.

 Significant adverse effects seen with the use of physostigmine are rarely reported and are most commonly related to overdose or seen in patients who have contraindications.

 - Anaphylaxis - especially in those with salicylate/sulfite allergies

 - Respiratory depression/edema/arrest